unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 }
 ```

 # Context

 A UIX `Context` is created for each entrypoint request (when requesting a URL from a backend entrypoint or when redirecting to a URL on the frontend) and can be accessed in [Dynamic Entrypoint Functions](#dynamic-entrypoint-functions), [Route Managers](#route-managers) and [Route Handlers](#route-handlers).
-It contains information about the client, about the route, and about the HTTP request (only on backend entrypoints).
+It contains information about the client, about the route, and about the HTTP request (for backend entrypoints only).

 ```typescript
 interface Context {